Skip to Content

 And, just like that, you’ve linked a text to a heading in your Google Docs document.

-Now, what if you want to link to specific data in your Google Docs document instead of to a heading, how do you do it?
+Now, what if you want to link to specific text in your Google Docs document instead of to a heading?
+How do you do it?

 Now, after moving the tables you added to your Google Docs document, you want to link a specific topic to one of the data presented.